dffischer/pkgrepotools/makepkg-expanded.md

   - `-u`:
     This option is passed to clean-template(1) which is invoked before packaging and creation of the source aurball to leave template markers and mode lines intact.
 Duplicate templates will still be removed.

+    When the `-l` option is also specified, the last of them takes precendence.

+  - `-l`:
+    Only remove mode lines and template markers instead when cleaning and leave duplicate templates untouched.

+    This completely avoids clean-template invocation and instead replaces it with sed, as mentioned in the clean-template(1) manual page.

+    When the `-u` option is also specified, the last of them takes precendence.

 All further options are directly passed through to every invocation of makepkg(1).